 Hello and welcome to Autumn.
 Our March meeting on Thursday 16th was a full house thanks to British Historian Guy de la Bedoyere.
-Members from Margaret River and Districts Historical Society joined our group as we listened enthralled as Guy gave us the history of an interesting Cameo from Guy and his wife Rosemary stayed after the talk and Roman times, through the hands of Peter Paul Rubens circulated and chatted with everyone in a relaxed and on to the Dutch East India Company and being atmosphere. on the Batavia when it was wrecked and onto current times - with several gaps in its history that are simply Hoping we can repeat something similar in a year of so unknow.
-He was lucky enough to see the cameo during as they return regularly to our area.
-It seems our lovely one of his visits to Australia when it was briefly here on town is conducive to his writing. display before being returned to Europe.
-His interest was sparked by the amazing story of murder, courage A reminder that our Anniversary Dinner is coming up and survival that is part of the Batavia wreck and on Tuesday 2nd May.
-Look out for the ad or email. could not believe he had not heard of it - but he soon Hoping you will join us at the Augusta Hotel for dinner. remedied that and tells the story with such enthusiasm Our guest speaker will be Dr Nonja Peters and she will and detail as part of the life of the cameo (which is be speaking about our shared heritage between the shaped more like a wall plaque, not a piece of jewellery.)
-Netherlands and Australia.
+Members from Margaret River and Districts Historical Society joined our group as we listened enthralled as Guy gave us the history of an interesting Cameo from Roman times, through the hands of Peter Paul Rubens and on to the Dutch East India Company and being on the Batavia when it was wrecked and onto current times - with several gaps in its history that are simply unknow.
+He was lucky enough to see the cameo during one of his visits to Australia when it was briefly here on display before being returned to Europe.
+His interest was sparked by the amazing story of murder, courage and survival that is part of the Batavia wreck and could not believe he had not heard of it - but he soon remedied that and tells the story with such enthusiasm and detail as part of the life of the cameo (which is shaped more like a wall plaque, not a piece of jewellery.)
 If only items like this could talk - imagine what we could learn.
 We could have listened for hours.
-Next Meeting: Thursday, 20th April 7pm in the